Campaigns

 We follow up with hackers

-We send another email to whitelisted hackers when there are 5 more days left in the campaign.
+We send another email to whitelisted hackers when there are five days left in the campaign.

 We highlight the reports that are eligible for a campaign in the inbox.
 This is visible to the submitter, triage, and team members: